dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 An issue only arises when a port is specified as part of the virtual host.
 API Manager blindly takes the specified virtual host and appends it to the supported schemes for the configured traffic ports.
 So if a virtual host of `myhost:9999` is set, then conflicting base paths of `https://myhost:9999` and `http://myhost:9999` are displayed in the API Catalog.

 Related Issue: RDAPI-23379

-### EdDSA certificates are not currently supported

-TLS and PKI certificates using EdDSA signatures (`ed25519` and `ed448`) for authentication are not currently supported within API Gateway.
-Certificates cannot be imported into the `config` file, and connections are not be established with external endpoints that use EdDSA certificates.

-Related Issue: RDAPI-28033

 ## Documentation